-The SBSS Credit Offer Index is designed to help credit issuers know what amount to lend, or the capacity of the applicant.
+The SBSS Credit Offer Index is meant to help credit issuers know what amount to lend, or the capacity of the applicant.
 It’s a benchmark against what businesses of similar profiles have requested in the past.

 #5 How the SBSS Has Currently Been Updated

-Insure you have a business credit profile established and that you are paying your business obligations on time.
+Make sure you have a business credit profile established and that you are paying your business obligations on time.

 Business credit is the easiest to control, so this step is the fastest and easiest way to control your SBSS.

-You also should work on repairing any damage to your consumer report, and load it up with good credit accounts to offset any bad ones.
+You also should work on repairing any damage to your consumer report.
+And load it up with good credit accounts to offset any bad ones.
 Report good financial data.

 For more details on the FICO SBSS score check out this blog post.